profsam97/quce/README.md

 ## 4. Setup Instructions

-Follow these steps to set up and run the project locally:
+Follow these steps to set up, test and run the project locally:

 1.  **Prerequisites:**
     *   Ensure you have Node.js (which includes npm) installed on your system.
 You can download it from [nodejs.org](https://nodejs.org/).